 The Risk Committee was established on 1 January 2016 with written terms of reference published on the website of the Company.
-The Risk Committee is chaired by Mr. WONG Tsz Wa, Pierre, being the Managing Director and Executive Director of the Company, with three other members, being the Chief Legal Counsel, the Chief Financial Officer and the head of the Internal Audit Department.
+The Risk Committee is chaired by Mr. WONG Tsz Wa, Pierre, being the Managing Director and Executive Director of the Company, with three other members, being Mr. SZE Ka Ming (an Executive Director and the Chief Financial Officer), the Chief Legal Counsel and the head of the Internal Audit Department.

-The Risk Committee held two meetings in 2022.
+The Risk Committee held two meetings in 2023.
 During the year, the Risk Committee received report on the results of the review of the risk management system and framework, discussed the measures to manage those identified risks which may have significant impact to the Group, and reviewed the effectiveness of the risk management system and framework.

-The principal role and responsibilities of the Risk Committee include reviewing the Group's risk management system and framework, advising the Board on the current risk exposures of the Group and future risk strategy and considering emerging risks relating to the Group's business and strategies.
+The principal role and responsibilities of the Risk Committee include reviewing the Group's risk management system and framework, advising the Board on the current risk exposures of the Group and future risk strategies and considering emerging risks relating to the Group's business and strategies.